berilbayram/arduino-oscilloscope-function-generator/README.md

 # arduino-oscilloscope-function-generator
-An oscilloscope and function generator implementation using MCP4725 with Arduino Uno.
+An oscilloscope and function generator implementation using MCP4725 DAC with Arduino Uno.